XTLS/Xray-docs-next/docs/en/document/config.md

 }
 ```

-The only thing you need to modify in the above configuration is your server's IP address, which is indicated in the configuration.
-This configuration will redirect all traffic to your server, except for traffic on the local area network (such as the access router).
+The only places you need to change in the above configuration are your server IP and user UUID, as noted in the configuration.
+The above configuration will forward all traffic to your server except for LAN (e.g., accessing the router) and mainland China IP ranges (e.g., accessing Bilibili, AcFun).

 ## Run

-- On Windows and macOS, the configuration files are usually named `config.json`.
+- In Windows and macOS, the configuration file is usually the `config.json` file in the same directory as Xray.
-  - To start Xray, simply run `Xray` or `Xray.exe`.
+  - Simply run `Xray` or `Xray.exe`.
-- On Linux, the configuration files are usually located in `/etc/xray/` or `/usr/local/etc/xray/`.
+- In Linux, the configuration file is usually located in the `/etc/xray/` or `/usr/local/etc/xray/` directory.
-  - To start Xray, run the command `xray run -c /etc/xray/config.json`.
+  - Run `xray run -c /etc/xray/config.json`.
-  - Alternatively, you can use a tool like systemd to run Xray as a background service.
+  - Or use tools like systemd to run Xray as a service in the background.

-For more detailed instructions, please refer to the [Configuration](../config/) Document and [Layman's Terms](./level-0/).
+For more detailed instructions, please refer to [Configuration Documentation](../config/) and [Project X for Dummies](./level-0/).